-As at June 30, 2024, the Company believes that the carrying values of amounts receivable and accounts payable and accrued liabilities approximate their fair values because of their nature and relatively short maturity dates or durations.
+As at December 31, 2024, the Company believes that the carrying values of accounts payable and accrued liabilities approximate their fair values because of their nature and relatively short maturity dates or durations.
 Refer to the Financial Statements for disclosures in relation to the KGHM Ajax project loan.